jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 Here are rules for null-checks for other constructs:

-- __DTOs__
+#### DTOs

 - Usually the same rules apply to DTO’s as do for entities.
 Especially if they just transfer data from SQL statements to application logic.

-- __Strings__
+#### Strings

 - To check if a string is filled in, use `IsNullOrEmpty`:
 - `if (String.IsNullOrEmpty(str)) throw new NullOrEmptyException(() => str);`
 - So this is wrong: `if (str == null) throw new NullException(() => str);`
 - Another common mistake is this:
 - `obj.ToString()`
 - This will crash if the object can be null.
 This is the solution:
 - `Convert.ToString(obj)`

-- __Value types__
+#### Value types

 - Value types, for instance int and decimal, cannot be null unless they are nullable, for instance `int?` and `decimal?`, so do not execute null-checks on non-nullable value types.

-- __Parameters__
+#### Parameters

 - Execute null-checks on arguments of public methods.
 Use `NullException` (out of `JJ.Framework.Reflection`).
 You can omit null-checks on arguments of private methods, if the rest of the class already guarantees it is not null.
 - Avoid allowing null parameters.
 - But if a parameter *is* nullable, you can denote this in several ways.
 - Assign null as the default value of the parameter, so it is clear that it can accept null:
     `private void MyMethod(object myParameter = null)`
 - Document with XML tags, that it is nullable:
     `/// <param name="myParameter ">nullable</param>`
     `private void MyMethod(object myParameter)`
 - Add an overload that does not have the parameter:
     `private void MyMethod() { }`
     `private void MyMethod(object myParameter) { }`
 - Ideally in the overload with the parameter, do a null-check.

-- __ViewModels__
+#### ViewModels

 - `ViewModels` that are passed to `Presenters` may contain nulls.
 - You can use the `NullCoalesce` pattern to resolve the nulls before processing the view model object, so that null-checks can be omitted from the rest of the code.

-- __Our own framework API’s__
+#### Custom-Programmed Framework API’s

 - For API’s in our own framework you can count on an object when you call a `Get` method.
 - You have to take `null` into consideration when you call `TryGet`.

-- __Your own application code__
+#### Your Own Application Code

 - Conform to that same pattern in your own application code, so you know when you can expect null.

-- __Third-party API’s__
+#### Third-party API’s

 - Some .NET API’s and third party API’s may return null when you call a `Get` method.
 Some do not.
 You have to learn which methods can return null and do null-checks appropriately.

 <h4>Alternatives</h4>